 Wine Bottle Bird Feeder

-How to make a wine bottle bird feeder from woods?
+How to make a wine bottle bird feeder from wood?
 This is a very lovely idea.
 The ideas of the owl glass are so creative and attractive.
 The DIY wine bottle bird feeder craft is made from wood or painted, then hung in a garden or patio area for all birds to enjoy their millets and fruits.
-If you have a glass bottle leftover from a party, or much more chances are that maybe you can get it from local shops which sell empty wine bottles.
-And then what you will need are two wooden sticks of your favorite polished woods and some screws.
+If you have a glass bottle left over from a party, or much more chances are that maybe you can get it from local shops which sell empty wine bottles.
+And then what you will need are two wooden sticks of your favorite polished wood and some screws.
 The design is easy and creative.
 Place on an old wine box, the small neck of the bottle will hang out of the box, which you can put some sunflower seeds in there.

-There are 2 parts to do this project.
+There are 2 parts to this project.
 The first one is to make the bird feeder.
 In the middle of the wine glass body, there is a small neck of the bottle.
 And you need to drill enough to fix the neck in place.
 Second, you can use some wooden rings and glue to hold it with another piece of wood and paint it like a real box!
 You can also invite the owl especially by making his favorite rest station following our series of DIY owl house ideas.

 Cozy Cabin DIY Bird Feeder